 ‘Better Left Unsaid’, Debut EP from Kabir out now!

 “I want people from all walks of life to feel like they know me through my music.
 I’m leading by example.
-I’m challenging the status quo, and that’s exactly what the world needs right now.”
+I’m challenging the status quo and that’s exactly what the world needs right now.”

-Kabir what’s the inspiration behind your sound?
+What’s the inspiration behind your sound?

 There’s layers to how my sound has developed and continues to evolve.
-The most familiar part of it comes from modern, contemporary culture, but if you dive deeper, there are elements of American Standards, Indian Classical and R&B/Soul, which have manifested into a single sound.
+The most familiar part of it comes from modern, contemporary culture.
+However if you dive deeper, there are elements of American Standards, Indian Classical and R&B/Soul, which have manifested into a single sound.
 For example, If you take a look at the album art for “Better Left Unsaid” you see all that I mentioned in play.
 Being a Sikh American, there is an inherent duality that essentially encourages and enforces me to create a specific lane for myself.

-I have to believe that, because of the strong musical legacy that I come from, there’s a large part of my musicality that comes very naturally in my case.
+I have to believe that.
+Because of the strong musical legacy that I come from, there’s a large part of my musicality that comes very naturally in my case.
 My family, the Partap Brothers, have shaped my upbringing and trained me to have a great ear.
 At the same time, I believe that anything worth pursuing has to be refined with practice and hard work.
-Some days I spend entire evenings practicing with different sounds and techniques, others days I just listen to and marvel at classical Indian artists of yesteryear.
+Some days I spend entire evenings practicing with different sounds and techniques.
+Others days I just listen to and marvel at classical Indian artists of yesteryear.
 No day is ever the same for me and I think that’s the key to success, consistently but have fun with it.

 Who are some artists you would love to collaborate with and what would be your dream project?

 If I could collaborate with one person, it would easily be Frank Ocean.
-I will never forget the moment I fell in love with his music; I was in college at SUNY Geneseo, lying on my bed, listening to “Pilot Jones.”
+I will never forget the moment I fell in love with his music.
+I was in college at SUNY Geneseo, lying on my bed, listening to “Pilot Jones.”
 It just hit me in the feels in every way.
 It would be a dream collaboration and I know that our voices would mesh really well together–he would be perfect for a male duet.
 I think the industry should invest in that more because it’s not something that is done often, why is that?